ByronKrauskopf/Bikesharing/README.md

 ## Overview of the Analysis

 The purpose of this analysis is to determine who the primary user groups of the NYC CitiBike service are.
-It will also idenitfy what user groups are under-represented.
+It will also identify what user groups are under-represented.
 This will allow us to ensure that the service is robust enough to support the continued use of the primary groups, while providing insights for expansion and targeted marketing to the smaller user groups.
 This analysis will focus on the following user details:
   - User type: Subscriber vs Customer
   - Gender
   - Age